shajra/haskell-hls-nix/README.md

 # This project's Nix expression<a id="sec-6"></a>

-The Nix expression provided by this project ([./default.nix](./default.nix)) evaluates to a function that outputs an *attribute set* of *package derivations*.
+The [Nix expression provided by this project](./default.nix) evaluates to a function that outputs an *attribute set* of *package derivations*.
 This function has some default arguments that can be explicitly overridden.
 Nix CLI tools like `nix` and `nix-env` allow us do to this overriding with the `--argstr` and `--arg` switches.

 For this project's Nix expression, the following overrides can be done: